akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 # Create a family

 :::info
-You must be granted a specific permission to do be able to create a family.
+You must be granted a specific permission to be able to create a family.
 :::

 To create a family: